 Finding the Best Location

 As a general rule of thumb, water softeners are installed at the point of entry to a household to feed the whole house.
 If your home uses well water, the entry point is generally next to the pressure tank.
-If your home uses city water, it’s usually next to the water meter.
+If your home uses public water supply, it’s usually next to the water meter.

 A drain and a power source should also be nearby, and there should be enough space to accommodate the size of the equipment.